dulibrarytech/digitaldu-frontend/README.md

 ## Services

+### Cache

+#### Add Object(s) to Cache

+##### /cache/addItem/{cache name}/{object ID}

+Will add object derivative file from the {cache name} cache for object {object ID}.
+If the object is a collection, a derivative file will be added to the cache for all of the objects in the collection.

+Caches available for {Cache name} are 'thumbnail' or 'object'

+#### Remove Object(s) from Cache

+##### /cache/removeItem/{cache name}/{object ID}

+Removes the derivative file from the {cache name} cache for object {object ID}

+Caches available for {Cache name} are 'thumbnail' or 'object'

-### Automated Cache Purge
+#### Automated Cache Purge

-This service will iterate all of the object files in the cache and check to see if the object still exists in the public index.
-If the object does not exist, it is assumed to have been removed from the repository, and the cache file is deleted.
+This service will check all of the files in the cache and check to see if the object still exists in the public index.
+If the object does not exist, it is assumed to have been removed from the repository, and the cache file will be removed.

 This service is started by issuing a GET request to [project domain]/cache/purgeInvalidItems